segf00lt/website/content/blog/mekhosphere.md

 it, handing it over to creation itself.
 The influence machines exert over us is accordingly diminished to sane levels.
-Instead of needing to augment and artificially improve ourselves to keep up with and continue to direct it's development, we make technology a truly autonomous feature of our environment, and allow mankind to co-evolve with it in a relationship more similar to our primordial relationship with other living beings.
+Instead of needing to augment and artificially improve ourselves to keep up with and continue to direct its development, we make technology a truly autonomous feature of our environment, and allow mankind to co-evolve with it in a relationship more similar to our primordial relationship with other living beings.